ryan-r-p/303-Weekender/README.md

-# 303-Weekender
+# 303-Weekender Beta

 #### Tee time notifications for high-handicappers only
+#### Text 'Begin' to (855) 643-7385 to start receiving notifications for tee times in the Denver Metro Area
 _______________

 This is a program designed to leverage the Twilio SMS API to send tee-time notifications for public golf courses in the Denver Metro Area.
 The program acts as a time trigger, sending an SMS notification to a specified user when tee-times go live for booking on your selected days of the week.
-This was mostly designed so I can snag early morning times on Saturday and Sunday at different courses, and instead of scraping the site for times, it's so much easier just to send myself a reminder to look for the time when they are released online.
+This was mostly designed so I can snag early morning times on Saturday and Sunday at different courses, and instead of scraping the sites for times, it's so much easier just to send myself a reminder to look for times when they are released online.
-Currently, there are 16 public courses that you can recieve notifications for:
+Currently, there are 16 public courses that you can receive notifications for:

 - Aurora Golf Courses
 - Broken Tee